 This recipe has only 8 steps which are easy to follow and not complicated at all.
 First, you allow the cauliflower a nice cozy bath in a batter made from chickpea flour, cornstarch, soy sauce, and water.
 While the cauliflower florets bake in the oven you can fry the bell pepper, garlic, fresh ginger and peppercorns in a skillet.
 Your kitchen will smell amazing!

-You can serve the vegan Kung Pao with rice or rice noodles (both taste amazing!) and can prepare it accordingly to the package instructions while the cauliflower is in the oven.
+You can serve the vegan Kung Pao with rice or rice noodles (both taste amazing!) and can prepare it according to the package instructions while the cauliflower is in the oven.

 Meanwhile, you can also start making the spicy Kung Pao sauce which takes literary just 60 seconds.
 All you need to do is, combine all sauce ingredients in a bowl and whisk.
 Then pour the sauce into the skillet, bring to a boil, and allow it to simmer for one minute.